Danny Simon: Personal life and death

 Simon was married to Arlene Friedman from 1953 to 1962.
 The couple had two children, Michael Howard Simon and Valerie Jeanne Simon (died 2009).
 In 2011, Michael Simon was appointed by President Barack Obama to be a judge on the United States District Court for the District of Oregon.

-Danny Simon died in 2005 at age 86 at the Robison Jewish Health Center in Portland, Oregon.
-He had suffered a stroke.
+Danny Simon died of heart failure in 2005 at age 86 at the Robison Jewish Health Center in Portland, Oregon.
+He had also suffered a stroke.